Azure AD Identity Protection for your Microsoft 365 Enterprise test environment

 If you want to test Azure AD Identity Protection in a simulated enterprise, follow the instructions in Pass-through authentication.

-In the Azure portal, click Azure AD Identity Protection on the dashboard.
+- In the Azure portal, type identity protection in the search box, and then click Azure AD Identity Protection.

 For further testing and experimentation, see Simulating risk events.